srk-333/shellScript/README.md

 # shellScript
-programs solved in shell Script
+problem assignments from bridgelabz problem solved in shell Script